NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 -	The customer should be authenticated so they can only see their own bookings.
 -	The customer should be able to select the relevant booking to update.
--	The selecting booking information should be place in the booking form for the customer to update.
+-	The selecting booking information should be placed in the booking form for the customer to update.
 -	The site should check availability of the said changes.
 -	The site should update the booking if there is availability.
 -	The customer should receive a notification of the update.